pieterteb/Windmolen/README.md

-A chess engine written in C. Currently in development for first working version.
+A chess engine written in C. Currently, Windmolen is in a usable state, but the engine does not know about draws other than stalemate and some UCI features are not implemented yet.
+The bare minimum is available though.

+Usage:
 ```bash
 git clone https://github.com/pieterteb/Windmolen.git
 cd Windmolen/src